Blood Red Throne: History

-Recruiting their long-time friend Mr. Hustler as the permanent frontman, the same line-up recorded the debut Monument of Death and released it through Hammerheart Records in 2001.
-The limited edition included a package called 'The Suicide Kit', which contained a printed razor blade and a poster with the album.
-The kits were hand numbered in the band member's own blood.
-Blood Red Throne never did any live shows with this line up, Freddy Bolsø moved back to his hometown and the band had to find a new drummer.
+With singer Flemming "Mr. Hustler" Gluch, the band recorded the debut Monument of Death and released it through Hammerheart Records in 2001.
+The limited edition included a package called "The Suicide Kit", which contained a printed razor blade and a poster with the album.
+The kits were hand-numbered in the band members' blood.
+Blood Red Throne did not play live shows with this line up.
+Freddy Bolsø moved back to his hometown and the band had to find a new drummer.